 A family or individual must have the willingness to partner with Habitat Seminole-Apopka by investing Sweat Equity in their home and the homes of other partner families.

-*Specific income guidelines are outlined in the pre-qualification questionnaire.
+*Specific income guidelines are outlined in the Qualification Guidelines.
 Habitat does not discourage anyone from applying for our home ownership program.
 However, please note that in addition to meeting Habitat’s monthly income and debt requirements, an applicant must not have filed bankruptcy or had property foreclosed on within the past year.
 All court fees, fines, time served, community service, etc. must be fully satisfied and any civil judgment or tax lien paid in full and satisfied prior to being accepted into the home ownership program.

 About the Partnership